 We believe that our brand identity and awareness have significantly contributed to our success and have helped fuel our efficient go-to-market model.
 We also believe that maintaining and enhancing our Qualtrics brand and our other brands, as well as our reputation generally, is critical to expanding our number of customers.
 We anticipate that, as our market becomes increasingly competitive, maintaining and enhancing our brand may become increasingly difficult and expensive.
 The perception of our brand by our customers, prospective customers, and partners has likely evolved as a result of our acquisition by SAP and will likely continue to evolve, including in ways that may be unforeseeable or unfavorable to us.
 Any unfavorable publicity or consumer perception of our XM Platform, or even a competitor's platform in the experience management software category generally, could adversely affect our reputation and our ability to attract and retain customers on our XM Platform, and diminish customer interest in the experience management market generally.
-Positions we take on social and ethical issues may be unpopular with some of our employees or potential employees, and with our customers or potential customers, which may impact our brand, reputation and ability to attract or retain employees and customers.
-We also may choose not to conduct business with potential customers or discontinue or not expand business with existing customers due to these positions.
-Further, actions taken by our customers, including through the use or misuse of our products, may adversely affect our brand or result in reputational harm or possible liability.
 Additionally, if we fail to promote and maintain the Qualtrics brand, or if we incur excessive expenses in this effort, our business, results of operations, and financial condition will be materially and adversely affected.
 As an SAP company, we also face the risk that unfavorable publicity or negative consumer perception of SAP may adversely affect our business and brand.